Information for parents

 Term begins in August/September at all UWC's except Waterford Kamhlaba UWC (January start).
 There is typically a break of several weeks between first and second term each year and students return home for the summer between their first and second years.

 Students will learn at least as much outside the classroom as in it.
 The deliberate diversity and residential program at each UWC is designed to foster intercultural understanding, effective communication, increased awareness of self and others, conflict resolution, respect and compassion, self-discipline, and stewardship of the environment.

 Each school provides a robust residential care program with mentors, advisors and counsellors available at all times.
 Nutritious food and programs to support physical and psychological wellbeing are priorities at UWC.

 We understand it can be challenging to be away from home at this (or any) age.
-Living in residence at a UWC is part of our unique experiential education, and UWC schools are providing leading edge pastoral care programs across all campuses.
+Living in residence at a UWC is part of our unique experiential education, and UWC schools work to provide leading edge pastoral care programs across all campuses.